MaikuB/flutter_appauth/flutter_appauth/README.md

 </array>
 ```

-Note: iOS Apps generate a file called `cache.db` which contains the table `cfurl_cache_receiver_data`.
+Note: iOS apps generate a file called `cache.db` which contains the table `cfurl_cache_receiver_data`.
 This table will contain the access token obtained after the login is completed.
-If the potential data leak represents a thread for your application you can disable the information caching for the entire iOS App (ex. https://kunalgupta1508.medium.com/data-leakage-with-cache-db-2d311582cf23).
+If the potential data leak represents a threat for your application then you can disable the information caching for the entire iOS app (ex. https://kunalgupta1508.medium.com/data-leakage-with-cache-db-2d311582cf23).

 ## FAQs